WITHIN THE CITY WALLS

 The sculpture of Antonio Machado

-We continue on towards Saint Paul Street and we find in front of the New Casino the seated sculpture of Machado.
+We continue on with the audioguide towards Saint Paul Street and we find in front of the New Casino the seated sculpture of Machado.
 It is a sculpture that represents the poet reading on a bench at the central Saint Paul Street.
 This location is one of Baeza’s main hubs and it is a permanent tribute of the city to the poet.
 Recently built, it was inaugurated in 2009.
 The sculpture’s artist is Antonio Pérez Mohedano.

 The old university.
 Antonio Machado´s classroom

 In the 16th century, the University of Baeza was founded.
-In the 17th century, it was moved to the present location where we stand.
+In the 17th century, it was moved to the present location where we stand with the audioguide.
 During the 17th and 18th centuries it had moments of greatness and magnificence along with others universities of Andalusia: Seville, Granada and Osuna, but in the 19th century it fell into decline, getting its first warning of withdrawal in July 1807.
 After different revivals and changes in ownership, in 1875 it became a Humanity School that soon would become a Secondary Teaching Institute.
 Then in 1912, with principal Mr. Leopoldo of Urquía, Antonio Machado arrived in Baeza, missing the passing-away of his wife Leonor.

 In the columned courtyard, you can find the classroom where he gave French classes until 1919.
 The classroom is kept according to how Mr. Antonio lived it: The same hydraulic-tiled floor, the maps of the time hanging on the walls, the students desks, display cabinets with photocopies of documents, the same worn out blackboard and the teacher’s chair; a closet with old books and a coat stand with an umbrella close to a suitcase on a shelf, all recreating the atmosphere of the second half of the 20th century.